abhinavs/abhinavs.github.io/_posts/2011-06-23-what-is-your-good-name.md

 I think all this holds true for programming languages too.
 When you learn your first programming language - you are not only learning a new language, you are learning programming too.
-After that, every new programming language you learn you subconciously try to map it's constructs with known ones.
+After that, every new programming language you learn you subconsciously try to map it's constructs with known ones.
 And this is when, for starters, learning one from a different paradigm seems very tough.
 In my particular case, I found it extremely hard to